-Besides the normal one-year European Studies Master’s programme, students are able to choose for an unique opportunity: a special 1,5-year degree programme offered jointly by a Dutch and a German university.
+Besides the normal one-year European Studies Master’s program, students are able to choose for a unique opportunity: a special 1,5-year degree program offered jointly by a Dutch and a German university.
 Lectures are held at the University of Twente and the Institute for Political Science (Westfälische Wilhelms-Universität Münster).
-Students who successfully complete this programme receive a ‘Dutch-German’ diploma.
+Students who successfully complete this program receive a ‘Dutch-German’ diploma.

-The European Studies Master’s degree programme implies two possibilities:
+The European Studies Master’s degree program implies two possibilities:

-- The one-year European Studies Master’s degree programme.
-Students who successfully complete this degree programme receive a Dutch diploma.
-This programme starts in September.
+- The one-year European Studies Master’s degree program.
+Students who successfully complete this degree program receive a Dutch diploma.
+This program starts in September.

-- The 1,5-year European Studies Master’s degree programme.
-Students who successfully complete this degree programme receive a Dutch and a German diploma.
-The University of Twente offers this unique degree programme in association with the Westfälische Wilhelms-Universität Münster.
-This programme starts in September (at the University of Twente) and in April (at the Westfälische Wilhelms-Universität Münster).
+- The 1,5-year European Studies Master’s degree program.
+Students who successfully complete this degree program receive a Dutch and a German Diploma.
+The University of Twente offers this unique degree program in association with the Westfälische Wilhelms-Universität Münster.
+This program starts in September (at the University of Twente) and in April (at the Westfälische Wilhelms-Universität Münster).

-In the case of the one-year programme there is also the choice of doing the “Regulation Module” instead of the regular programme.
-This involves three modules from the general programme and three other specialization modules that deal with regulation in Europe.
+In the case of the one-year program, there is also the choice of doing the “Regulation Module” instead of the regular program.
+This involves three modules from the general program and three other specialization modules that deal with regulation in Europe.

-1. Research Universities (primarily responsible for research-oriented programmes)
+- Research Universities (primarily responsible for research-oriented programs).

-2. Universities (college) for professional education (prepares students particular for more practical professions)
+- Universities (college) for professional education (prepares students particular for more practical professions).